catima/catima/README.md

 ``docker volume ls``

-If you want to remove a volume (e.g. to start with a fresh database), you can do:
+If you want to remove a volume (e.g. to start with a fresh database), you can use the following command.

 ``docker volume rm volume_name``